LiyaoTang/My-Notes/Networks/Networks.md

     - negotiation between senders & receivers (report their status)
   - Monitoring & Assisting
     - connection status: heartbeat, connection/disconnection
-    - others: measure distance with rount-trip-time, can be used for re-transmission request
+    - others: measure distance with round-trip-time, can be used for re-transmission request

 - Real-time Session - Video Conference